na-na-hi/renget/archive/vpmdcloverpb.md

 >Alcoholic, but a happy drunk.
 Wants to have fun, and wants everyone to get along.
 He's too anxious when sober to socialize, so he feels like drinking is the best way to make himself social and liked by the group.

 ###Chespin/Wooper
->Decided to stick with a basic name for the sake of blending in.
-Despite this, slips up and mentions the human world a lot
+>Chespin decided to stick with a basic name for the sake of blending in.
+Despite this, slips up and mentions the human world a lot.
 >Easily startled and worries a lot.
-Quick to panic when things go badly
+Quick to panic when things go badly.
+>Outside of this, Chespin usually has a more "subdued" personality.
+Isn't afraid to make a dumb little joke here and there.
+He usually won't go around cheering or jumping for joy, but doesn't get sad very often.
->Gets pepped up from exposure to sunlight
+>Gets pepped up from exposure to sunlight, both physically and mentally.
 >Primarily sticks to Vine Whip in battle, sometimes holding enemies down for him to Headbutt.
+If an enemy is large enough, can "slingshot" himself with his vines to hit harder with Headbutt.
-Has recently learned Solarbeam, and is unable to resist performing the move like an attack from a certain show.
+>Has recently learned Solarbeam, and is unable to resist performing the move like an attack from a certain show.
->Hates hay beds, gets very irritable when he doesn't sleep well
+>Hates hay beds, gets very irritable when he doesn't sleep well.
 >Becomes absolutely furious when coming across a foe who hurt him or a friend in the past, will often attack them even after they're knocked out.
 >Will put up with all the memes the other guildmates love to talk about
 >His first encounter with Ice types went very badly and nearly ended in complete disaster, traumatizing him.
 Due to this the mere sight of any kind of Ice type attack spooks him